loschtreality/NineTracks/docs/info/sample-state.md

   comments: {
     1: {
       user_id: 9001,
+      user_name: "Vegeta",
+      playlist_id: 1,
-      body: "Is that actually what the scouter says?"
+      body: "Is that actually what the scouter says?",
+      date: "10/31/2016"
     }
   }
 }